 - Insist your friend seek help if the crisis escalates to the point that you are worried about your their safety or long-term well-being.

 - Seek support and outside help for yourself if you find yourself deeply affected by the crisis.
 It is important to acknowledge that you may be experiencing trauma as well.

 - Try to get the lopsided relationship back on more even footing.
 Your friend needs a chance to listen to your concerns some of the time and to be a friend to you as well.

 Learn About Resources

-There are many resources available to assist survivors with the trauma of a sexual assault (pdf).
-These resources can also assist you in your role of being part of a support system.
+The Haven is a confidential resource that can provide advocacy and assist survivors in accessing supportive measures on campus and in the community.
+The Haven can also guide you in your role of being part of a support system.
 Remember, if your friend refuses to seek help and the crisis appears to be worsening, you may have to seek resources.
 Often, people who have been in crisis look back with true appreciation to the friends who cared enough about them to get help when they needed it.
 As a friend, you cannot be faulted for seeking help when genuinely concerned.